The new Raspberry Pi 4

 What I wanted from Caddy was:

-• To handle the auto HTTPS and SSL certificate with Let’s Encrypt for the jaspa.codes domain
+- To handle the auto HTTPS and SSL certificate with Let’s Encrypt for the

-• To create a reverse proxy from a suitable endpoint on jaspa.codes to the ngrok URL of the rpi-assistant service
+domain - To create a reverse proxy from a suitable endpoint on

 The first point was relatively simple.
 Caddy attempts to handle HTTPS and SSL certificates by default, once you specify your domain in config.
 This probably would have gone along swimmingly if I hadn’t forgotten to open port 443 in the firewall, causing repeated requests for my Let’s Encrypt certificate to fail and get me rate limited.